MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-checklist-marketing.md

 -   You are required to provide two offer logos on AppSource: o one in 48x48 pixels resolution

-▪ for your app’s search page
+▪ for your app’s search page:

 -   one in 216x216 pixels resolution

-▪ for your app’s details page
+▪ for your app’s details page:

 -   Both logos needs to be uploaded as .png images